JamesVeug/AgainstTheStormAPI/ATS_API/README.md

 - Any options/configs that mods add can be modified in the options menu of the game.
 - Enums that list everything in the game, so you can easily see what items/orders exist and get their data without hassle.

+## API Localization
+The API contains text that is needed for custom message popups, missing content added by mods and others.
+The text has been google translated by default to other languages.

+If you'd like to help translate the text to your language please reach out on the discord or [suggest changes on the spread sheet](https://docs.google.com/spreadsheets/d/1KeU4Dr45S2l7VQ2XEi_8hwKSiZ3IZE3LHkTP5aZA7IU/edit?usp=sharing)

 ## Contributors
 - JamesGames